Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 2.Short description

-3.What's the problem?
+3.What's the problem we are dealing with?

 4.How can technology help?

-5. The idea
+5.Why I chose this topic?

-6. Demo video
+6.Demo video

 7.The architecture

-8. Long description
+8.Long description

-9. Project roadmap
+9.Project roadmap

 10.Live demo